Skip to content

 - When do I need to decide that I want to earn a license?

-- It is recommended that you meet with an education professor during your freshman year.
-However, it may not be too late to meet before the spring of sophomore year.
+- It is recommended that you meet with an education professor as soon as possible during your first year.
+However, it may not be too late if we meet during the fall of your sophomore year.

 - Can I still teach if I graduate without a license?

 - It is still possible to teach at a private school or some public charter schools.
 Some hard-to-staff public schools also need to hire unlicensed teachers.
 Some programs will guide you towards a license while you teach.
 But the most reliable way to prepare for a teaching job is to earn a license.